Learn more about our Advertising Disclosure

 • San Francisco is considered to be less safe than El Paso with a score of 38.59 vs El Paso’s 67.49.

-Other things to consider for your El Paso vs. San Francisco move
+Other things to consider for your El Paso to San Francisco move

 • State regulator: You can check the status of a California moving license through the state’s public utilities commission.

-• Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to San Francisco.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to San Francisco without delay.
+You can select your official move date when completing the form.
 Start the process here.

 Where to live in San Francisco